Skip to content

 How Our Website Scan Works

-Our scan combines three complementary analysis approaches to give you a complete picture of your website's health.
-Each tool is purpose-built for specific types of checks, and together they cover performance, SEO, accessibility, privacy compliance, security, and modern web standards.
+Our scan combines six complementary analysis tracks to give you a complete picture of your website's health.
+Each track is purpose-built for specific types of checks, and together they cover performance, SEO, accessibility, trust and security, website quality, and AI readiness.

 The entire scan runs in the background and typically completes in 15 to 20 seconds.